OpenEvalProject/evals/manuscripts/elife-50661/v2/manuscript.md

 These functional data support the proposal that Mg2+ is a cofactor in the nucleotide-dependent activation of KtrAB by binding at the intra-dimer RCK interface site.

-## Calcium also activates KtrAB
+### Calcium also activates KtrAB

 To understand if the intra-dimer interface site is selective for Mg2+, we performed flux experiments with addition of Ca2+ and Mg2+ to an external solution containing 20 mM choline chloride and sorbitol (Figure 7).
 We chose to include choline chloride because we wanted to minimize any non-specific effect of divalent cations on the liposomes by increasing the ionic strength of the assay solution and because choline is an organic cation that does not permeate KtrAB.

 ![Figure 7.](https://cdn.elifesciences.org/articles/50661/elife-50661-fig7-v2.jpg)

 **Figure 7.:** (a) Proteoliposome flux assay with KtrAB-ATP in an external solution with 20 mM choline chloride and sorbitol.
 The panel shows representative fluorescence quenching curves.
 Empty liposomes were used as control. (b) Plot of flux rate constants for conditions shown in a).
 Mean ± SD as well as individual flux rate constants (blue dots) are shown with n = 3–5 of the same proteoliposome preparation.
 For KtrAB-ATP + 5 mM Mg2+ the amplitude of the fast component in the double-exponential fit is slightly lower than of the slow component.
 Nevertheless, we plotted the rate constant of the fast component as it represents the initial decay phase of the curve, allowing comparison with other rate constants (see Supplementary file 5). (c) Structure of wild-type KtrA octameric ring with bound ATP supplemented with 5 mM CaCl2.
 Subunits of the octameric ring are colored alternately blue and red.
 L1 and L2 correspond to the distances between the Cα of N38 residues located in opposite subunits across the ring. d) Calcium-binding site showing cation coordination.
 Calcium ion is shown as blue sphere.
 Residues and nucleotides coordinating calcium are shown as stick with coordination distances indicated.
-See also Figure 7—source data 1.Figure 7—source data 1.Figure 7b.
+See also Figure 7—source data 1.

 Relative to the condition without divalent cation, adding 0.7 or 2 mM Ca2+ or Mg2+ increases flux up to 4-fold.
 Rate constants become similar to those measured in the sorbitol/Mg2+ condition (0.088 ± 0.0.002 s−1 for 2 mM Mg2+ and 0.092 ± 0.001 s−1 for 2 mM Ca2+) (Figure 7a and b and Figure 7—source data 1).
 Addition of 5 mM Ca2+ or Mg2+ resulted in a reduction in steady-state fluorescence at 500 s to ~60% for Mg2+ and ~35% for Ca2+ (Figure 7a).
 No changes in total fluorescence quenching were observed when valinomycin is added to these conditions, indicating that the high concentrations of divalent cations are not affecting the structure of the proteoliposomes.
 However, while the flux rate constant with 5 mM Mg2+ is unchanged, it decreases 9-fold with 5 mM Ca2+ (Figure 7b and Figure 7—source data 1), suggesting that, at high concentrations, Ca2+ inhibits flux by blocking the KtrAB channel.